Sebukpor/multi-cancer-classification/README.md

 - **Fast and Efficient:** The model processes medical images quickly, providing predictions within seconds.

 ## Model Architecture
-The model is based on a convolutional neural network (CNN) architecture, specifically fine-tuned using the **Resnet50** model.
-This model has been trained on a dataset of multi-cancer images to detect different types of cancers with high accuracy.
+The model is based on the **Xception** architecture, fine-tuned for multi-cancer classification.
+This model has been trained on a diverse set of cancer images to detect multiple cancer types with high accuracy.

 Key Components:
-- **Convolutional Layers:** Extracts features from input images.
+- **Convolutional Layers:** Extract features from input images.
 - **Batch Normalization:** Stabilizes learning by normalizing layer inputs.
-- **Dropout:** Reduces overfitting by randomly ignoring some neurons during training.
+- **Dropout:** Reduces overfitting by randomly ignoring neurons during training.
-- **Dense Layers:** Provides classification decisions.
+- **Dense Layers:** Classifies images into one of 26 cancer types.

 ## Installation & Setup